Download a printable version of this myth and fact sheet [PDF, 1.2 MB]

 - oral questioning to confirm understanding

-- requiring a repeat performance, if in doubt
+- asking for a repeat performance, if in doubt

-- being familiar with or controlling resources available
+- being familiar with or controlling the resources available

 - referencing and bibliographies